KatherineMichel/digital-commonplace/README.md

 https://medium.com/@broccolini/design-systems-at-github-c8e5378d2542? | Design Systems at GitHub - Diana Mounter - Medium

+https://github.blog/2020-07-02-how-we-launched-docs-github-com/ | How we launched docs.github.com - The GitHub Blog

 GitHub Stars
 https://twitter.com/MrAhmadAwais/status/1291787547929186306 | Awais on Twitter: "I'm humbled to share that I've been awarded a GitHub Stars status by the good folks at @GitHub.
 It feels great to be recognized for my open-source work.
 Thank you, everyone, who made it possible. ✍️ Read more: https://t.co/nW9OAODuVP 🌟 Stars Profile: https://t.co/SS4yUoPDEo https://t.co/eWKzAQmcfi" / Twitter